ericzji/nginx-openshift-lab/docs/class1/module2/lab1.rst

 Create the common Kubernetes resources
 #######################################
-For NGINX Ingress Controller in Module 1, we already created the resources:
+In Module 1, we created:

 - a secret with a TLS certificate and a key for the default server in NGINX:
 - a config map for customizing NGINX configuration